Home

 Recalculating Control Limits

-At the end of the improvements it may be warranted to calculate new process control limits and make these limits the triggers for corrective and preventive action.
+Once the improvements are complete it may be warranted to calculate new process control limits and make these limits the triggers for corrective and preventive action.

 If the three questions below can be answered YES then recalculate the control limits of the process and use them on the SPC charts and document them on the Control Plan for future monitoring.